kishkumen123/tower/README.txt

 Available Routes:
 ----------------
+/new
-route("/new", methods=["GET"]) - Adds a new game to the sqlite database and returns it back as a response.
+    Description: Adds a new game to the sqlite database and returns it back as a response Accepted methods: GET
-    expected data: None
+    Paramters: None

+/reset
-route("/reset", methods=["PATCH"]) - Resets an existing games state to its default state.
+    Description: Resets an existing games state to its default state Accepted methods: PATCH
-    expected data: Param id: Integer
+    Paramters:
+        id: integer - ID of game in progress

+/game_state
-route("/game_state", methods=["GET"]) - Gets information related to the state of the game.
+    Description: Gets information related to the state of the game Accepted methods: GET
-    expected data: Param id: Integer
+    Paramters:
+        id: integer - ID of game in progress

+/board_state
-route("/board_state", methods=["GET"]) - Gets the state of the board for any game.
+    Description: Gets the state of the board for any game Accepted methods: GET
-    expected data: Param id: Integer
+    Paramters:
+        id: integer - ID of game in progress

+/delete
-route("/delete", methods=["DELETE"]) - Deletes an game from the database.
+    Description: Deletes an game from the database Accepted methods: DELETE
-    expected data: Param id: Integer
+    Paramters:
+        id: integer - ID of game in progress

+/delete_all
-route("/delete_all", methods=["DELETE"]) - Deletes all games from the database.
+    Description: Deletes all games from the database Accepted methods: DELETE
-    expected data: None
+    Paramters: None

+/move
-route("/move", methods=["PATCH"]) - Performs a move (if valid) by id, from src to dst.
+    Description: Performs a move (if valid) by id, from src to dst Accepted methods: PATCH
+    Paramters:
-    expected data: Json {"id": Integer, "src": Integer Range(1-3), "dst": Integer Range(1-3)}
+        Json: {"id": integer, "src": integer range(1-3), "dst": integer range(1-3)}

+/undo
-route("/undo", methods=["PATCH"]) - Undo perviously performed moves, in order.
+    Description: Undo perviously performed moves, in order Accepted methods: PATCH
-    expected data: Param id: Integer
+    Paramters:
+        id: integer - ID of game in progress

+/solved
-route("/solved", methods=["GET"]) - Gets a response determining whether the game was solved or not.
+    Description: Gets a response determining whether the game was solved or not Accepted methods: GET
-    expected data: Param id: Integer
+    Paramters:
+        id: integer - ID of game in progress

 Examples Directory: